-The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every 3 years.
-First conducted in 2000, the major domain of study rotates between reading, mathematics, and science in each cycle.
+The Program for International Student Assessment (PISA) is an international comparative study of 15-year-old students’ performance in reading, mathematics, and science literacy.
+The PISA 2022 results represent outcomes from the 8th cycle of PISA since its inception in 2000.
+PISA has been conducted every 3 years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
+The major domain of study rotates between mathematics, science, and reading in each cycle.
 PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
 By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
 PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
-Data collection for the most recent assessment was completed in fall 2018.
+Data collection for the most recent assessment was completed in fall 2022.

-PISA 2018 assessed students' science, reading, and mathematics literacy in about 80 countries and education systems.
-Reading was the focal subject of the 2018 data collection, as it was in 2009.
-PISA 2018 also included the optional assessment of financial literacy which the United States administered.
-Data from the core 2018 reading, mathematics, science literacy, and financial literacy assessment are now available.
+PISA 2022 assessed students' science, reading, and mathematics literacy in about 80 countries and education systems.
+Mathematics was the focal subject of the 2022 data collection, as it was in 2012.

 The most recent PISA results are from 2022 and are available here.
 More information about PISA and resources, including the OECD's PISA reports, PISA assessment frameworks, and international data files, are available at the OECD website.